 OpenText Cloud Edition Licensing Cost

 One of the major reasons why customers consider moving to the cloud is to reduce the cost of ownership (software hosting, maintenance, upgrades, enhancements).
-With the perpetual license, customers had to pay one time for a perpetual license, and yearly for maintenance, with the Cloud Edition license customers will have to pay a regular subscription fee for managed services and hosting to use their solutions.
+With the perpetual license, customers had to pay one time for a perpetual license, and yearly for maintenance, with the Cloud Edition in the OpenText Cloud, customers will have to pay a regular subscription fee, which will cover solution usage, managed services, and hosting costs.

 OpenText is working to simplify pricing for its managed services customers.
 Its new Prime Unlimited model charges $99 per user per month, so long as there is a minimum of 2,000 users and a three-year term is in place.
 (Source: OpenText Enterprise World.
 Please note: Information is subject to change).
-As for the hosting fee, the price will depend on the customer’s environment and requirements.
+As for the hosting and solution fees, the price will depend on the customer’s requirements.

 Moving OpenText to Cloud: Advisory Service